JavidPack/TerraCustom/solutions/ReleaseExtras/README_Linux.txt

-Install Instructions: Copy all the files from this zip to the Terraria install folder.
+Install Instructions: Make a 'TerraCustom' folder next to the Terraria install folder and place the .zip contents in it.

 To Run: Run the TerraCustom file (not TerraCustom.exe)

 If it doesn't run, you might need to give execute permissions to the TerraCustom file.
 To do this, open a terminal in the install directory and run this command:
     chmod +x TerraCustom

+Why are there EXE files?:
+Don't worry about it, you didn't download the wrong thing.

 How to find your Install Location: